Bob Inglis

 Robert Durden Inglis Sr. (born October 11, 1959) is an American politician who was the U.S. representative for from 1993 to 1999 and again from 2005 to 2011.
-He is a moderate member of the Republican Party.
-Inglis was unseated in the Republican primary runoff in 2010 after losing to Trey Gowdy by a landslide.
+He is member of the Republican Party.

+Inglis was first elected to Congress in 1992, serving three terms before running for U.S. Senate in 1998, losing to Democrat Fritz Hollings in the general election.
+He returned to the House after being re-elected in 2004.
+A moderate Republican and critic of the Tea Party movement, Inglis lost renomination to Trey Gowdy in a landslide in 2010, garnering 29.3% of the vote.

-In 2012, Inglis launched the Energy and Enterprise Initiative, a nationwide public engagement campaign promoting conservative and free-enterprise solutions to energy and climate challenges.
-E&EI is based in George Mason University in Fairfax, Virginia, and attempts to build support for energy policies that are dictated by conservative concepts of limited government, big business, accountability, reasonable risk-avoidance, and free enterprise capitalism.
-He argues that conservatives should accept the scientific consensus on climate change and advocates market-based solutions like a revenue-neutral carbon tax, to be paid for by a reduction in income and payroll taxes.
-He is executive director of republicEN, a group of conservatives promoting free market fixes to climate change.
+In 2012, Inglis launched the Energy and Enterprise Initiative, a nationwide public engagement campaign based in George Mason University in Fairfax, Virginia, which promotes conservative and free-enterprise solutions to energy and climate challenges.
+He accepts the scientific consensus on climate change and supports market-based solutions like a revenue-neutral carbon tax, to be paid for by a reduction in income and payroll taxes.
+Inglis is also executive director of republicEN, a group of conservatives promoting free market fixes to climate change.